 The main source of income for the band is the annual "Café Suite".
-The band has held nine of these events so far, each one very well attended.
+The band has held eleven of these events so far, each one very well attended.
 The event combines a concert by the band along with finger food and beverages included in the price of each ticket.
 There are door prizes and a silent auction.
 In its 16 years of operation, the band has received no government support.
 Other income is derived from honoraria for performing at community events.

 In the months before each year's Café Suite, members of the band request donations of items that could be used for either a silent auction item, or for a door prize.
 Donors are publicly acknowledged during the event, as well as on this website.

 Our sincere thanks go to the many donors